keptn/enhancement-proposals/text/0009-definition-of-remediation-action.md

 * **spec:** Consists of the array `problems`.
 This array lists all problems for which a remediation action is provided.

 *Definition of a Problem:*
-* **problem:** A unique identifier of the problem or a regular expression (RegEx) to capture different problem types.
+* **problem:** A unique identifier of the problem or * expression.
+When a * is set, the remediation workflows for any kind of problem gets triggered.
 * **actions:** An array of *actions* that are executed in the given order.
-  * **action**: A unique name of the remediation action.
-This name will be used for sending out an event, to which an action-provider has subscripted to.
+  * **name**: A unique name of the remediation action.
+  * **action**: This property specifies the action to execute.
+This property will work as selector (filter) for the action-provider.
+Thus, it allows restricting the action-provider of this action event.
   * **description**: A short description of the action.
   * **hook:** This property is optional.
 A hook allows to specify a custom endpoint to send the problem event to.
 If the response of this hook has a response code between 200 and 300, the action execution is considered as successful.
 In all other cases, it is considered as failed.
   * **values:** An array of individual `key:value` pairs used for executing the action by the action-provider.

-### Behaviour of Action providers and Hooks
+### Behaviour of Action-providers and Hooks

-**Default**: A provider gets triggered by an event and executes the remediation action.
+**Action-provider (Default)**: An action-provider gets triggered by an event and executes the remediation action.
-More precisely, a provider listens to `sh.keptn.event.remediation.[action].triggered` events and when the event is received, it has to execute the remediation action.
+More precisely, an action-provider listens to `sh.keptn.event.remediation.action.triggered` events and when the event is received, it has to execute the remediation action.
 All providers are managed by the Keptn's uniform.
+The property `action` can be used as event selector.
   * *Benefit*: DevOps have control over the deployed providers.
   * *Disadvantage*: The remediation action has to register to Keptn events and has to send a `started` and `finished` event, which may be an overkill for simple, short-running remediation actions.